pelithne/AKS-security-basics/upgrade-management.md

 # Upgrade Management

-As part of the application and cluster lifecycle, you may want to upgrade to the latest available version of Kubernetes.
+As part of the application and cluster lifecycle, you need to make sure to stay on a current version of Kubernetes.
 You can upgrade your Azure Kubernetes Service (AKS) cluster using the Azure CLI, Azure PowerShell, or the Azure portal.
-IN this instuction you will use the Azure CLI.
+In this instuction you will use the Azure CLI.

 In this section you learn how to: